-Here at Business Financial Services, we consider ourselves a “small business champion” and aspire to expand that role even more.
+Here at BFS Capital, we consider ourselves a “small business champion” and aspire to expand that role even more.
 For us, being a small business champion goes beyond helping business owners with their financing needs.
 We see our role as having several different facets, and our goal is to keep adding to those.

 - Source of capital.
 This is our business, but to get here, we recognized an unfulfilled need in the small business population.
 We helped create a niche around the business owners’ needs, not “how it’s always been done.”
 This meant designing a streamlined business financing solution that provides fast funding and flexible repayment options.
 We continue to refine our own practices to meet the needs of our small business customers.

 - Source of useful, relevant content.
 We understand that small businesses need more than capital to grow!
 They also need relevant information on running their businesses and how-to content, made available to them in a quick, easy-to-digest way.
 That’s why every week we write about all kinds of topics on our BFS blog, from how to improve cash flow to how to be more productive.
 We hope the thoughts and concepts we discuss inspire small business owners to come up with some new ideas of their own.

 - Small business promoter.
 Just like you, we love stories of small business success.
 The story of a small business owner who overcame the odds or surmounted challenges to build their business is a story that never gets old.
 When we hear of customers who are doing well and doing good things in their community, we love to share their stories with our readers.